minshu-kim/BEVRestore/README.md

 ### Our introduced BEVRestore is a novel super-resolution of bird's eye view (BEV).

   - The method is a plug-and-play mechanism and applicable to any BEV map construction.
-  - BEVRestore provides memory and computational efficiency for encoding of high-resolution (HR) BEV representation.
+  - BEVRestore provides cost efficiency with fine-grained encoding of high-resolution (HR) BEV representation.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/39c5e3ca-5ad2-45be-989f-4af38a6347b9" width="300">